avalanche-foundation/ACPs/ACPs/224-dynamic-gas-limit-in-subnet-evm/README.md

 #### Solidity Interface

 The `ACP224FeeManagerPrecompile` provides an on-chain interface for managing fee parameters dynamically.
-The `FeeConfig` struct contains only numeric value parameters.
-Mode flags (`staticPricing`, `validatorTargetGas`) are controlled via separate per-field toggle functions.
-This design ensures forward-compatibility: adding new modes in the future (e.g., `validatorMinGasPrice`) requires only adding new functions, with no changes to the `FeeConfig` struct or existing function signatures (no ABI breaks).
+The `FeeConfig` struct contains all configuration parameters, including both numeric values and mode flags (`staticPricing`, `validatorTargetGas`).
+All changes are made through a single `setFeeConfig` call, keeping the interface minimal and straightforward.
+This design ensures configurations are applied atomically and consistently.

 The precompile offers similar controls as the existing `FeeManagerPrecompile` implemented in Subnet-EVM [here](https://github.com/ava-labs/subnet-evm/tree/53f5305/precompile/contracts/feemanager).
 The solidity interface is as follows: